cplank/Simple-Battle-Game/README.md

 ## Roadmap ##

 Eventually, I'd like to add a little celebration if your Pokemon wins (right now nothing happens when you win), and make it so you can't have multiple chosenEnemy's in the arena.
+Even more eventually, I'd like to have different attacks based on the Pokemon's element types.